-No mitigation measures are recommended for archaeological or historical resources as the Project is not anticipated to have any effect on those resources listed or eligible for the NRHP.
-As such there is no cost associated with any cultural resources mitigation measures.
+No mitigation measures are currently recommended for archaeological or historical resources as the Project is not anticipated to have any effect on those resources listed or eligible for the NRHP.
+If the surveys planned for spring of 2015 result in the discovery of resources listed or eligible for the NRHP, a determination of effects will be conducted in consultation with the interested parties, and treatment measures proposed at that time.
+As such there are no costs associated with any cultural resources mitigation measures.